rtk0c/nginx-fancyindex-setup/README.md

 This is modified from upstream to be:
 1. Keeping the footer functionality without needing client-side Javascript to fetch a separate markdown file and rendering it.
 Instead, Fancyindex should be configured to directly load a HTML file as the footer.
-    - The side effect is that if this HTML file is not created, Nginx will output a 404 page and that becomes the footer instead.
 2. If the client has Javascript enabled...
     - A search form for the current directory level.
 3. No distinct light/dark theme setup.
 Instead, everything is controlled by CSS media queries.